 Trouble-free travelling with your insulin pump

 Planning a trip when you have to remember essential diabetes kit can be time consuming, so we thought some travel tips and advice might come in handy.
-We also hear from intrepid traveller, Pete, who has been living with Type 1 diabetes over 60 years.
-Pete kindly shares his top travel tips.

 Remember to pack the following for your trip:

 - Insulin vials (quick acting)

 - Travel letter form hospital diabetes team (or GP) explaining why you need to carry the equipment

 - Details of how to manage illness/pump failure or loss

 - Read travel advice given by pump/CGM manufacturer

 It’s preferable not to put your Accu-Chek pump through the X-ray hand luggage scanner, instead explain to staff and use the walk-through scanner wearing the pump or disconnect and hand to staff member.*

 If staff do insist that the pump go through the scanner, put the pump into Stop and remove the batteries before putting it through.
 Reinsert the batteries immediately on the other side.